yanqianglilab/yanqiang-li-lab/news/index.md

 ## 2026
 **Mar 2026**

-We are pleased to welcome new member Huanmin Jiao to our Lab as reseach assistant!
+We are pleased to welcome Huanmin Jiao to join our lab as a Research Assistant!

 **Feb 2026**